• Home

 0 Comments

-The Women’s Giving Circle of Howard County invites you to join with us to raise at least $1,000 to support our partners at HopeWorks through the WGC's Emergency Response Network (ERN).
+The Women’s Giving Circle of Howard County invites you to join with us to raise at least $1,000 to support our new partners at Trinity Maternal Wellness through the WGC's Emergency Response Network (ERN).

-hoping to raise at least $1,000 to help cover the remaining balance.
+We are hoping to raise at least $1,000 to help support their important efforts.

 Can you help?